-The risk of Internet fragmentation lies more and more with approaches which would have the effect of forcing data (and thus, information and communications) to remain within a particular country or territory, says Jean-Jacques Sahel, vice-president Europe of ICANN.
+The risk of Internet fragmentation lies more and more with approaches which would have the effect of forcing data (and thus, information and communications) to remain within a particular country or territory, says Jean-Jacques Sahel, Vice-President, Europe (Global Stakeholder Engagement) of ICANN.

 The Digital Post: How does the multistakeholder model work in practice, and how does it apply to the stewardship of the IANA functions in the framework of the new status of ICANN?

 Jean-Jacques Sahel: The multistakeholder model, put simply, is when you are trying to develop policies or procedures around a specific issue and you involve in the process all the relevant actors associated with it, including those who are able to influence it or those who might be impacted by it.

 Ever since ICANN was created, in 1998, the US government expressed the will of handing the IANA functions oversight over to the international community.
 But it took longer than expected for a number of reasons.
 At the same time, international attention was growing: people started to realize the importance of the Internet and some questioned why the US had this sole role.

 That said, the time between our inception and when the IANA Stewardship transition took place, actually allowed for ICANN and the international multistakeholder community to mature slowly and effectively.
 After nearly 18 years, we have now a very stable mechanism and strong expertise which can work well independently, without US Government oversight.